Parabolic Hitchin Maps and Their Generic Fibers: Generic Fibers of the Strongly Parabolic Hitchin Map

-In this section, we determine generic fibers of parabolic Hitchin map.
-We will start from a local analysis, and then derive from it the parabolic correspondence as stated in Theorem \ref{main02}.
-The analysis of local case is also of its own interest.
+In this section, we determine the generic fibers of the strongly parabolic Hitchin map.
+We will start from a local analysis, and then derive from it the parabolic BNR correspondence as stated in Theorem \ref{main02}.
+The analysis of the local case is also of its own interest.